learn-co-curriculum/phase-5-portfolio-project/README.md

 **Day 3 - Project Proposals**

-You will have two projects ready to pitch to a panel including a lead and your TCFs.
+You will have your project ready to pitch to a panel including a lead and your TCFs.
 You’ll have the models drawn out, a sketched out version of what your frontend will look like, and evidence that you’re able to use the APIs and libraries that you’re going to implement.
 You’ll also have a proposal for what your MVP will look like.
 You’re expected to have the MVP complete a week from this day.
 Together you and your instructors will determine the best project to move forward with.

 **Day 5 - Postmortem**